-- In Granada the most authentic place is Restaurante Arrayanes, on Cuesta Marañas 4, Mustafá Bougrine has been running this restaurant since 1996, this restaurant is halal and alcohol free.
-The best drink is the fresh lemonade with fragant fresh mint.
-Have cous cous with caremlised onion, Pastela, it´s all good.
-In Granada you can even hava Morocco style Tapas at Om Khalsoum on the C/Jardines, this place is named after the great Egyptian singer, possibly the best Arab singer in history.
-This place is usually full so get there early (around 8.30pm) if you want a table rather than a spot on the bar.
+- In Granada the most authentic place is Restaurante Arrayanes, on Cuesta Marañas 4.
+Mustafá Bougrine has been running this restaurant since 1996, its halal and alcohol free.
+The best drink is the fresh lemonade with fragrant mint.
+Have cous cous with caramelised onion, Pastela, it´s all good.
+In Granada you can even hava Morocco style Tapas at Om Khalsoum on C/Jardines.
+Named after the great Egyptian singer, Umm Kulthūm, possibly the best Arab singer ever.
+This place is usually full so get there early. (around 8.30pm) Especially if you want a table rather than a spot on the bar.

-- In Almeria there are a few places that spring to mind, my personal favourite is Teteria Al Medina it´s not in the smartest street in Almeria, C/Paz 2, but it is authentic, the lemonade pictured above was amazingly zesty and I enjoyed my lunch there when I visited in Winter 2011.
-In the city centre there is the Restaurante Aljaima on C/Jovellanos 12 which has good quality cous cous, made fresh each day, this is a well turned out restaurant and the service was attentive.
+- For Almeria there are a few places that spring to mind, my personal favourite is Teteria Al Medina.
+It´s not in the smartest street in Almeria, C/Paz 2, but it is authentic, the lemonade pictured above was amazingly zesty and I enjoyed my lunch there when I visited in Winter 2011.
+In the city centre there is the Restaurante Aljaima on C/Jovellanos 12.
+Expect good quality cous cous, made fresh each day.
+This is a well turned out restaurant and the service was good.

 - In Cordoba head to the Restaurante Teteria Hammam at C/Corregidor Luis de la Cerda 51, this is not far from the mezquita, has friendly staff, Great moroccan food and a nice roof terrace.